mitric-lab/programming_theochem/src/psets/pset_00.md

 to also return the remainder.**

 ### Problem 2
-In the lecture, we have colored the real spherical harmonics to make them look better.
-The color can also be used to carry information.
+In the lecture, we have coloured the real spherical harmonics to make them look better.
+The colour can also be used to carry information.
 Every complex number can be written in polar form
 $$z = r \mathrm{e}^{\mathrm{i}\phi}$$
 with the magnitude $r$ and phase $\phi$.
 By only plotting the